-An optional Flame Height Control Knob Extension Kit is available to extend the length of the shaft in order to accommodate any facade depth.
+An optional Flame Height Control Knob Extension Kit is available to extend the length of the shaft in order to accommodate any facade depth, although this is not necessary when using [Facade Extensions](#) available from Wood Stone.

 MORE INFORMATION

 To see innovative design solutions created by other Wood Stone customers, visit the [Photo Gallery](#) on the Wood Stone Home website.